Bugs, Features, Changes – Aug 2025

 2. Bugs: Other Issues reported in July/Aug 2025

-Various other issues as reported by AFo members - in date order.
+Various other issues as reported, mostly by AFo members - in date order.

 Tab Control Caption Alignment issue when using shortcut key Reported on 9 July.
 For details, see this forum discussion